 Best strategies to increase organic traffic

 In order to increase organic traffic to your website, you will need to focus on the 4 pillars of SEO: Content Marketing, On-page SEO, Off-page SEO, Technical SEO.
-This is because there are multiple factors that influence the performance of a website.
-By optimizing every element of the website, an online business will have an easier time increasing its rankings, and thus organic traffic.
+By optimizing every element of the website, an online business will have an easier time increasing its rankings, and organic traffic.

 Let’s take a look at why these four elements are important for increasing organic traffic.